Mostafa Mohamed: Galatasaray star available for Antalyaspor clash after negative Covid test | Goal.com

 Even at that, he was axed from Fatih Terim’s squad that recorded a 3-1 away defeat at Goztepe and also drew 1-1 at home to Trabzonspor.

-He is, nevertheless, fit enough to be part of the Yellow-Reds’ side for the trip to the Antalya Stadium, with the Turkish elite division outfit claiming he returned negative after Saturday’s tests.
+He is, nevertheless, fit enough to be part of the Yellow-Reds’ side for the trip to the Antalya Stadium, with the Turkish elite division outfit revealing he returned negative after Saturday’s tests.

 “Our player Mostafa Mohamed, whose Covid-19 quarantine period was completed and the last of which came back negative in all three tests conducted this morning, was included in our team's Antalya camp in accordance with the relevant guidelines of TFF and the Ministry of Health.
 It is announced with respect to the public,” a statement from the Galatasaray website read.